apache/brpc-website/README.md

 Please sent your PR to the master branch instead of asf-site.

 # How to run the site locally
-*  Change to non-root user

 *  Install [Ruby](https://www.ruby-lang.org/en/downloads/) and [Gem](https://rubygems.org/)

 *  Install Jekyll and Bundler

-   `sudo gem install jekyll bundler`
+   `sudo gem install jekyll bundler github-pages`

 *  Clone the site files